Acculturation is derived from the verb root ‘culture’. Culture is learned. No person can live above their culture, or else he becomes a social misfit.

 The relationship that culminated in marriage started when the students went for their acculturation, in Owerri in 1995.
-The benefits of the acculturation programme are many.
+The benefits of the acculturation program are many.

-There are also the problems of the acculturation programme that need our attention.
+There are also the problems of the acculturation program that need our attention.
 They are listed below.

 Issue of conception

-Despite the numerous benefits of the acculturation programme, there are still hitches here and there.
+Despite the numerous benefits of the acculturation program, there are still hitches here and there.
 The first serious problem that needs urgent review is conception.